tianshihao/daily-notes/README.md

 - **Create Daily Note**: With a single command, you can create a new note for the current day.
 This note is named with today's date and opened in a new editor tab.

+- **Insert Date/Time**: You can insert the current date and time into the note with a single command.

 ## Roadmap

 ### Editing